 The Ultimate Battle of Cost Effectiveness: Dishwashers vs Hand Washing

 We live in a technological era where almost everything is automated or it will eventually become.
-In that line of thoughts hand washing dishes is a long forgotten task due to the dish washing machine.
-An unpopular fact, the dish washing machine was invented in the 1920s, but it wasn't very popular with society until 1950s when it became more common in wealthy residences.
-It wasn't until the late 1970s that the dish washing machine became a regular sight in every household.
+In that line of thoughts, handwashing dishes are a long-forgotten task due to the dishwashing machine.
+An unpopular fact, the dishwashing machine was invented in the 1920s, but it wasn't very popular with society until the 1950s when it became more common in wealthy residences.
+It wasn't until the late 1970s that the dishwashing machine became a regular sight in every household.

 Dishwashing, everybody knows what it is, if not Google it.
 Nowadays you can do it with a dishwasher (the machine) or by hand.
 Using your hands, grab a sponge and detergent, wash and then rinse with clean water.
 Some people use rubber gloves because they are sensitive to either the cleaning detergent or hot water.
 Using a dishwashing machine is a popular luxury that most people take as a given and don't appreciate at all.
 Some households don't have dishwashing machines, as shocking as it might seem.